 The first workout can make us or break us and for Tony it was Helen with double unders – talk about a match made in heaven.
 He professes his love of double unders, saying that, “they are fun and require rhythm.”
 Fun?
 Maybe in a 17.5 fifth circle of hell sort of way – but his score for 17.5 actually helped our Regionals team get where we needed to go – so that’s fun.
 As for rhythm, any of us who have seen Tony dance know that double under rhythm only goes so far.

 The rest of his journey has been paved through perseverance and the pursuit of excellence – traits that he says trickled down from Kevin, our fearless leader.
-These traits have led to his pursuit of his Masters in Data Science and Analytics (which might explain why double unders are “fun”), his fabulous fiancé, Mackenzie Lynch (a match made in Koda heaven), and his podium finish at the Fittest in OK.
+These traits have led to his pursuit of his Masters in Data Science and Analytics (which might explain why double unders are “fun”), and his podium finish at the Fittest in OK.

 To Tony, Koda means community and he has been such a big part of defining our community.
 He has been here from the beginning and we cannot imagine a KXN world without him (and his “Tony Silva moves”) in it.